 There have been no material changes to the contractual obligations set forth in our Annual Report on Form 10-K for the year ended December 31, 2013, except that on April 15, 2014, we entered into a lease agreement for approximately 15,197 square feet of office and laboratory space in Needham, Massachusetts.
-We intend to use the leased premises as our corporate headquarters commencing in the third quarter of 2014.
-The lease term commenced on April 15, 2014.
-We must commence rent payments under the lease agreement on the earlier of: (i) December 1, 2014, or (ii) the first day in calendar month after which the initial improvements to build out the leased space are substantially complete (the "Rent Commencement Date").
-The lease term expires on the last day of the 60th full month following the Rent Commencement Date.
+The lease term commenced on April 15, 2014 and expires on September 30, 2019.
+We began using the leased premises as our corporate headquarters and commenced rent payments effective September 22, 2014.
 We have agreed to pay an initial annual base rent of approximately \$493,000, which base rent increases after every twelve-month period during the lease term to approximately \$554,000 for the last twelve-month period.
 We have also agreed to pay our proportionate share of increases in operating expenses and property taxes for the building in which the leased space is located.
 We have provided a security deposit in the form of a letter of credit in the amount of approximately \$203,000, which may be reduced to approximately \$162,000 on April 15, 2016.
 The letter of credit is cash collateralized.

 Under the terms of the lease, the landlord will provide a tenant improvement allowance in the amount of approximately \$684,000 toward the cost of initial improvements.
-As of June 30, 2014, the Company has recorded approximately \$994,000 of leasehold improvements, \$265,000 of which is reimbursable by the landlord.
+As of September 30, 2014, the Company has recorded approximately \$2.0 million of leasehold improvements, \$566,000 of which is reimbursable by the landlord.